 Chun H, Shin DH, Hong BS, Cho WD, Cho HY, Yang HC.
 Biochemical properties of polysaccharides from black pepper.
 Biol Pharm Bull.
 2002 Sep;25(9):1203-8.

 Khajuria A, Thusu N, Zutshi U. Piperine modulates permeability characteristics of intestine by inducing alterations in membrane dynamics: influence on brush border membrane fluidity, ultrastructure and enzyme kinetics.
 Phytomedicine.
 2002 Apr;9(3):224-31.

-Note: We recommend you see a physician or nutritionist if you have any questions regarding the use of our product.
-Nutritional information may vary depending on flavor.
+Note: We recommend you consult a physician or nutritionist if you have any questions regarding the use of our product.
+Nutritional information may vary depending on flavour.